 A Safari Wedding With Vintage Details

-Our bride wore a beautiful vintage style ivory dress from Isabelle Montagu, with a drop waist sash, drop back and lace detailing across the neckline and shoulders.
-The Groom wore a light cotton shirt, stone coloured trousers, brown waistcoat, stone coloured jacket and Panama style hat from Monsieur Mojo.
-The amazing, Natalie Nichols, swept our bride’s locks into an elegant up-do to show off her beautiful dress.
-Her make-up, was created by Jai Prettejohn, who kept it simple, but elegantly stunning.
+For that vintage safari feel the bride wore a beautiful vintage style ivory dress from Isabelle Montagu, With a drop waist sash, drop back and lace detailing across the neckline and shoulders.
+Similarly, the Groom wore a light coloured outfit.
+This consisted of a cotton shirt, stone-coloured trousers, brown waistcoat, stone-coloured jacket and Panama style hat from Monsieur Mojo.

 An Outdoor Table Setting

 This tablescape consisted of stunning rattan chargers as well as elegant white Jasper Conran plates.
 I also used wooden cutlery which came from Zara and Marks & Spencer Loire Crystal glasses.
 Resulting in a luxurious but modern feel to the whole table setting.

 Lighthouse Interiors made the chocolate coloured cotton napkins bespoke.
 They were an amazing find on Etsy.

 Hip-hip Hooray designed the stationery, to fit in the with the theme.
 And gorgeous wooden African animals adorned the table for that African feel.
 They were from my own from holiday to Kenya.

 Attention To The Details